Avg: 3.6 from 1,245 votes

 Always check the Yosemite website Peregrine Closure page at nps.gov/yose/planyourvisit/… for the most current details and park alerts, and to learn more about the peregrine falcon, and how closures help it survive.
 This page also shares closures and warning due to current fires, smoke, etc.

 Get to the SW shoulder of Half Dome by following the Muir Trail to the Mist Trail past Nevada Falls, then back on the Muir Trail.
 From the top of Nevada Falls, continue for 0.75 mile to an obvious climber's trail that heads off to the left, contouring around behind the back of Liberty Cap to Half Dome.
-You'll pass a swampy area (Lost Lake) on a trail to the left, and then wander up a weakness in the lower slabs to a ledge system below the south face of Half Dome, heading back left across ledges underneath a steep buttress, then hook back right and up to the base of the route.
+Pass a swampy area (Lost Lake) on a trail to the left, and then wander up a weakness in the lower slabs to a ledge system below the south face of Half Dome.
+Head left across ledges underneath a steep buttress, then hook back right and up to the base of the route.
 The approach is six miles and takes 2.5 to 4 hours.

-P3: Climb up and left past a bolt and 5.7 friction to reach the dike itself.
+P3 (5.7): Climb up and left past a bolt and crux friction to reach the dike itself.
 Do not climb right to the right dike, it is off-route leading to Snake Dance.
 Skip another bolted belay, climbing up the dike past a bolt and easier climbing, and up to a bolted belay.
 I prefer using a bolted belay out right here on a nice ledge, but there is one higher on the dike itself.

-P4, P5, P6: Follow the dike for three more long pitches, all about 5.4, all very run out, stopping at bolted anchors.
-The final anchor is at a point past a steep section on a small ledge.
+P4, P5, P6: Follow the dike for a couple more long pitches, all about 5.4, all very run out, stopping at bolted anchors.

 Once you feel comfortable unroping, do so, and continue scrambling up 1000' of calf-burning slabs to the summit.
 Descent is down the Half Dome Cables route.
 You can't miss it.
-For logistical reasons, it's better to not leave anything at the base.
+This should go without saying but it's better to not leave anything at the base.